Hadji Murat (novella): Symbolism

 The narrator encounters two thistles at the beginning of the story.
 The first thistle is crimson colored and very prickly, so he has to go around to avoid it.
 He desperately wants it for his bouquet, but, while he is trying to uproot it, he accidentally destroys its beauty.
 Shortly afterward, he finds the second thistle, which has been run over and stands half-broken, though it still looks resilient.
 After the events unfold, Hadji Murat becomes the thistle that grew on Russian soil but is ignored or destroyed.

 Reception

 Influential American literature critic Harold Bloom said of Hadji Murat: "[it is] my personal touchstone for the sublime of prose fiction, to me the best story in the world."

+The novel was included into the 2013 list 100 Books for Schoolchildren recommended by the Ministry of Education and Science (Russia).